aaronparker/aaronparker.github.io/_posts/2017-07-16-protect-cloud-jump-box-duo-free.md

 So I went looking for a more cost effective way of securing remote access to cloud environments - something that's light weight, runs on a single VM and ideally wouldn't require additional licensing.

 Fellow [CTP](http://stealthpuppy.com/1about/) and all round knowledgeable guy, [Jarian Gibson](https://twitter.com/jariangibson) recommended checking out Duo.
-Duo are an [identity provider](https://duo.com/)&nbsp;including MFA who have a&nbsp;[a free version that gives you two-factor authentication for up to 10 users](https://duo.com/pricing/duo-free).
+Duo are an [identity provider](https://duo.com/) including MFA who have a [a free version that gives you two-factor authentication for up to 10 users](https://duo.com/pricing/duo-free).

 # Adding MFA to a Jump Box